Pratik-Sanghavi/National-Anthem/README.md

 # National Anthems Clustering
-Selenium code to compile a dataset of national anthem audio files.
-Also contains preliminary code to categorize national anthems into distinct groups.<br>
+Selenium code to scrape and compile a dataset of national anthem audio and english translation files.
+Also contains preliminary code to categorize national anthems into distinct groups based on audio features.
+Plan is to gradually introduce text features as well.<br>
 National anthems downloaded from [here](https://nationalanthems.info/).
 Thank you for compiling and making this readily available!